 The Bureau of Fire Prevention is scheduling residential resale inspections for the purpose of issuance of certification for resale.
-Given the restrictions currently in place as directed by the Office of the Governor, the District has established the following guideline for use when scheduling a resale inspection:
+The District has established the following guideline for use when scheduling a resale inspection:

-- If leaving a message to schedule, please advise of your property address and settlement date.
+- When leaving a message to schedule, please advise of your PROPERTY ADDRESS and SETTLEMENT DATE.

 - The inspection fee of $45.00 per dwelling unit fee shall be presented to the inspector in the form of certified check, money order, or business check (cash and personal checks will not be accepted as payment).
 Please make checks and money orders payable to: MOUNT HOLLY FIRE DISTRICT No.1

 - Apartment houses are charged an inspection fee of $45.00 per apartment as well as $45.00 for the common area (basement, hallway access, lobby, etc.).
 Ex: an apartment house with three apartments (Apt 1, Apt 2, Apt 3) and a common access stairwell are charged an inspection fee of $180.00.

 Numbers are numerical characters, contrasting in color from the house, at least 4” in height, permanently affixed to the house & visible from the street.

 If hard-wired smoke, carbon monoxide, or combination detectors are present, they SHALL NOT be replaced by battery operated units.
 Hard-wired fire and carbon monoxide detection systems must be maintained as installed.

 All smoke alarms shall be a 10-year sealed battery operated (Lithium-ion) or hard-wired unit, not older than 10 years from the date of manufacture, and be stamped as a listed device by Underwriters Laboratory (UL).
 A minimum of one on each level is required, including the basement.
 See specifics below . . .